islaytitans/alien/docs/src/GM/hod3.md

   - He was mid-transformation into an Abomination when he was torched (it was Stykes) **+1 Stress level**
 - Coolant Pit
   - To reactivate MUTHUR the circuit breaker behind a locked panel at the bottom of the server coolant put must be flipped
-    - Someone must dive into the 4 degreee Celsius coolant and flip it **Heavy Machinery** taking 3 rounds
+    - Someone must dive into the 4 degree Celsius coolant and flip it **Heavy Machinery** taking 3 rounds
     - Freezing p107 and Drowning p110
   - MUTHUR will come back online and tell PCs anything they want to know
 - Mission Recorder